Ben Alnwick: International career

 Alnwick received his first call-up to the England under-21 squad ahead of 15 August 2006 match against Moldova.
 Still awaiting his debut, Alnwick was named in Stuart Pearce's first squad as England under-21 coach, alongside another uncapped goalkeeper, Joe Hart.
 He was not chosen to start the match, on 6 February 2007, against Spain.

 Alnwick was named in the first England U21 squad to play at the new Wembley against Italy U21s on 24 March 2007, but he remained an unused sub.
 He was also named in England's squad for the U21 European Championships in the Netherlands.
 He debuted a year after his first call-up, in a friendly against Romania at Ashton Gate.
 He came on for the second half as a substitute for Joe Hart, and kept a clean sheet.

 Personal life

-His younger brother Jak, a goalkeeper for Cardiff City, was at the Prudhoe local youth clubs and the Sunderland youth academy but joined North East rivals Newcastle United as a first year scholar in 2008.
+His younger brother Jak, a goalkeeper for Huddersfield Town, was at the Prudhoe local youth clubs and the Sunderland youth academy but joined North East rivals Newcastle United as a first year scholar in 2008.
 Jak won Newcastle's "Wor Jackie" award (named after Jackie Milburn) for best under-18 player in 2011.
 The pair played against each other in a 1–1 draw between Port Vale and Peterborough United on 17 October 2015.

 Alnwick has been in an on-off relationship with his childhood sweetheart since 2007.